Learning Goals

 3. Understand and describe the main features of application protocols (like HTTP and MQTT), and select and apply them efficiently and correctly to a system architecture.

 Communication is what keeps system components together and makes them form a whole.
-Often, different system components are realized by different stakeholders.
-Fragile communication between system components is therefore a major concern.
+Often, however, different system components are realized by different stakeholders, which makes fragile communication between system components a major concern.
+You should have the knowledge necessary to guarantee a stable communication between the distributed components.

 4. List and explain the main elements in a development method as for instance Scrum, and reason about their applicability in a given development context.